87 Monte SS Blacklist

 Highway Stars had blocked Paul from bidding on their auctions.
-Paul (in yet another example of his stellar character), used another account (probably his girlfriend's [turbochick129] account) to bid on the items anyway.
+Paul (in yet another example of his stellar character), used another account (probably his girlfriend's) turbochick129 to bid on the items anyway.
 Whatever you do, don't buy ANYTHING from eBay vendor known as "carguyjr" selling Buick parts.
 His other aliases on eBay are: "pauljr129" "paul castlebuono" "paul castle" & his "worldofmotorworks.com" website!

-Paul did not like getting caught doing this (and being turned in to EBay) and posted nasty, misleading feedback for Highway Stars.
+Paul did not like getting caught doing this (not to mention being turned in to EBay) and posted nasty, misleading feedback for Highway Stars.
 Highway stars issued a "dirtbag" alert in the on-line Buick community.
-Paul Castlebuono decides to sue Highway Stars for defamation of character.
+Paul Castlebuono decided to sue Highway Stars for defamation of (REALLY?) character.
 Highway Stars counter-sued Castelbuono.

-While The Beacon News filed a similar story (same writer):
+While The Beacon News filed a similar story (same author):

 One of our founding fathers once said "the pen is mightier than the sword."
 Until speaking with Glen, I had no idea that when you Google this dirt bag's name my site comes up!
-Holy Crap!
-Not that this has brought this cretin any closer to justice, but in letting the world know about WORLD OF MOTORWORKS and the Thief-in-Chief Paul Castelbuono I feel I have done my good deed for the car enthusiast community across the globe.
+Holy poetic justice Batman!
+Not that this has brought this cretin any closer to justice, but in letting the world know about WORLD OF MOTORWORKS and the Thief-in-Chief Paul Castelbuono I feel I have done my good deed for car enthusiasts across the globe.

 By the time I'd gotten in touch with Glen, I discovered this little gem sitting in my inbox:

-This displays the half-baked fabrication talents of Mr. Castelbuono.
+Mr. Castelbuono lies faster than a horse can trot.
 First of all my facts are the truth and casts him in a completely and totally accurate light.
 Evidently he told his schmuck of a lawyer he'd credited my American Express account.
 One small problem with that...
-I have never in my entire life had an account with that company.
-Then, upon reading my site they discovered I'd purchased another rear end from another person and Paul decided that he wanted that too!
-This guy must have to have his pants custom made with a set of balls like that!
-As you may have guessed by now, my site is still up and will remain up forever!
+I have never in my entire life had an account with American Express!
+Oh...remember the "have to press charges in the court of the person you're accusing" technicality?.
+Guess what.
+That works both ways!

 Click the icon below to see more!

-According the the postmark (dated February 9, 2012), this was mailed from Carol Stream Illinois, a community close to where this scum bag lives.
+According the the postmark (dated February 9, 2012), this was mailed from Carol Stream Illinois, a community close to where this dirt ball lives.
 Hey moron, did you really think no return address would grant you anonymity?
 Was this some sort of threat...
 I know where you live?
 Or, perhaps a challenge...
-Here I am come and get me if you've got the 'nads?
+Here I am come and get me?
 Probably the latter I think.
 That's okay though, I've known exactly where this joker lives for quite some time, and now you dear reader, know the same.

 You know what Paul... you're absolutely right... sharing is good.
 Therefore dear reader, allow me to share with you the much more detailed PDF document link below: